@maps

 merge()

 Merges two maps.
-Values from the second map override the first.
+Values from the second map override the first on conflict.

 import @maps